 Before starting your wood project with Krazy Glue, prepare your workspace and ensure it is well-ventilated.
 You can choose to work in an open space with a tabletop to hold wood pieces together.

-A well-ventilated area is recommended for your workspace so the air will act as the catalyst for the Krazy Glue to be activated.
+I would also recommend working in a well-ventilated area so the air will act as the catalyst for the Krazy Glue to be activated.

 Step 2: Clean Your Wood

 Wood preparation is essential before applying Krazy Glue.
-Therefore clean the part of the wood you need to fill with glue.
+Clean the part of the wood you need to fill with glue.
 Ensure to remove the dust and debris using a tack cloth, particularly in the area where little debris can be trapped.

 You can also use a damp cloth to clean the surface but let the wood dry completely before applying the glue.
 Once you have removed the debris and dust, you can move to the next step.